Scarborough and Pluto Train 2

 Participating interests - Pluto Train 2 Joint Venture

-Woodside has entered into a sale and purchase agreement with Global Infrastructure Partners (GIP) for the sale of a 49% non-operating participating interest in the Pluto Train 2 Joint Venture (Transaction).
-Completion of the Transaction is subject to conditions precedent including final investment decisions for the Pluto Train 2 and Scarborough developments, Foreign Investment Review Board approval, execution of the Scarborough PSA and relevant government and regulatory approvals.
-Following completion Woodside will hold a 51% participating interest in the Pluto Train 2 Joint Venture and remain as operator.
-The effective date of the Transaction is 1 October 2021 and completion is expected to occur in January 2022.
+Woodside has entered into a sale and purchase agreement with Global Infrastructure Partners (GIP) for the sale of a 49% non-operating participating interest in the Pluto Train 2 Joint Venture.
+The transaction included a number of other related agreements between Woodside and GIP, including a project commitment agreement.
+The transaction completed on 18 January 2022.
+Woodside holds a 51% participating interest in the Pluto Train 2 Joint Venture and remain as operator.